 - It is free to use.

-- Monetizing YouTube live streaming is also possible by allowing ads to be run on the live streams.
+- Monetizing a YouTube live stream is also possible by allowing ads to be run during the live streams.

 - If your video is featured on YouTube live, it can be recommended to viewers if YouTube’s algorithm deems it worthy of their interests.
-This increases the possibility of amassing a larger audience.
+This increases the possibility of reaching out to a larger audience.
+Great for a marketing use case!

 - Live streams can be recorded and made available as an on-demand video for your audiences.

-- Has latency issues which may cause live streaming to progress very steadily.
+- Latency issues have been reported by some users, which may cause live streaming to progress very steadily.

 - It only supports basic video analytics such as the number of views, direct engagement, etc.